sigmagamma/portl/README.md

 https://store.steampowered.com/app/400/Portal/
 2. Get an IDE for editing python such as [Pycharm](https://www.jetbrains.com/pycharm/)
 3. git clone https://github.com/sigmagamma/portl.git
 4. If you want to change the actual translation, put the relevant csvs in the project folder.
-Otherwise, if you want to work with an existing translation and patch the game, put the modified `closecaption_hebrew.dat` and `portal_english.txt` in the project folder.
+Otherwise, if you want to work with an existing translation and patch the game, put the modified `closecaption_hebrew.dat` and `portal_hebrew.txt` in the project folder.
 5. `text_tools.py` contains the text transformation logic, while `file_tools.py` contains filesystem logistics. `install_po_rtl_heb_win.py` and `remove_po_rtl_heb_win.py` perform the patching for windows.
 6. Once you've applied the patch, run the game.
 You should be able to see subtitles in Hebrew - if not, try manually applying the `autoexec.cfg` settings in the Portal console